For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 When do jobs in the federal government actually get reduced?

-You've got how many hundreds of thousands of people above you?
+You've got how many hundreds of thousands of people above you.

 You've got an operations manual would take you six months to read in the midst of a disaster.

-That's why everybody loved General Honore.
+That's why everybody loved General Honoré.

-He was down, he was an entrepreneur.
+He was an entrepreneur.

 He said, okay, we're going to fix this.

-You'd go over there and do that, you go overdo that.
+You'd go over there and do that.

-I don't care what the book says, you go get that done.
+I don't care what the book says.

-And everybody went, I don't believe this either.
+I don't believe this either.

 It's in Massachusetts.

-You don't want to be in her path when if if if she needs her morning afterwards, get out of the way, and then Walmart didn't stock them.
+You don't want to be in her path if she needs her morning after just get out of the way.

 Well, the state board that oversees pharmacies voted Tuesday to require Walmart to stock emergency contraception pills at its Massachusetts pharmacies.

-This, according to a spokeswoman at the Department of Public Health, the unanimous decision by the Massachusetts Board of Pharmacy comes two weeks after three women sued Walmart in state court for failing to carry the so-called morning after pill in its Walmart and Sam's Club stores in the state.
+The unanimous decision by the Massachusetts Board of Pharmacy comes two weeks after three women sued Walmart in state court for failing to carry the so-called morning after pill in its Walmart and Sam's Club stores in the state.

-Walmart does carry the pill, but in Illinois only, where it is required to do so under state law.
+Walmart does carry the pill, but in Illinois only, where it is required to do so under state law, the company has said that it chooses not to carry many products for business reasons.

 Now, this is a big problem for the Libs because here they're trying to put Walmart out of business.